 This prospectus supplement and the accompanying prospectus include and incorporate by reference forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are generally identifiable by use of the words "believe," "expect," "intend," "anticipate," "estimate," "project" or similar expressions.
 Forward-looking statements are not guarantees of future performance and involve known and unknown risks and uncertainties that could cause actual results to differ materially from those expressed or implied by such statements.
-Such risks and uncertainties include, but are not limited to, those described under the caption "Risk Factors" in the accompanying prospectus and "Tax Risk Factors" elsewhere in this prospectus supplement as well as:
+Such risks and uncertainties include, but are not limited to, those described under the caption "Risk Factors Relating to Ownership of Regency Common Stock" in our annual report on Form 10-K and "Risk Factors" in the accompanying prospectus as well as:

-- changes in national and local economic conditions; - · financial difficulties of tenants; - competitive market conditions, including pricing of acquisitions and sales of properties and out-parcels; - · changes in expected leasing activity and market rents; - timing of acquisitions, development starts and sales of properties and out-parcels; - · our inability to exercise voting control over the joint ventures through which we own or develop some of our properties; - weather - consequences of any armed conflict or terrorist attack against the United States; - the ability to obtain governmental approvals; - · and meeting development schedules.
+- changes in national and local economic conditions; - financial difficulties of tenants; - competitive market conditions, including pricing of acquisitions and sales of properties and out-parcels; - changes in expected leasing activity and market rents; - timing of acquisitions, development starts and sales of properties and out-parcels; - · our inability to exercise voting control over the joint ventures through which we own or develop some of our properties; - weather - · consequences of any armed conflict or terrorist attack against the United States; - · the ability to obtain governmental approvals; and - · the ability to meet development schedules.